 If you don’t have much experience using domain names, then I suggest you make sure the supplier offers enough support in case you run into problems.

 7. Are Email Addresses Included?

-Sometimes suppliers make you pay more for email addresses or they limit these to one per domain.
+Sometimes suppliers make you pay extra for email addresses or they limit these to one per domain.
 Decide how many you require and that they are full email accounts for the purchase price.

 8. Will You Get Full Privacy and Domain Protection?

-You want to make sure that your personal details are protected from spammers, scammers, solicitors and your competitors.
+Make sure your personal details are protected from spammers, scammers, solicitors and your competitors.
 This will make sure your domains are always safe.